bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 }
 ```

-Now type `gll` in a Git repository.
-This will display a compact log list that
+Type `gll` in a Git repository.
+This will display a compact log list that can
-can be narrowed down by entering in fuzzy text at the prompt.
+be narrowed down by entering in fuzzy text at the prompt.
 Also, one can
 navigate up and down the commit list to preview the differences of each commit.
 Github-style browsing in the command-line, almost.